-Our immersive online certification course will help you develop naturalist skills and a deeper understanding of the natural world through a blend of recorded webinars, live online classes, guided independent study, and an in-person field weekend.
+Are you a self-directed, curious learner, eager to explore your natural surroundings?
+Our immersive online certification course will help you develop naturalist skills and a deeper understanding of the natural world through a blend of live online classes, recorded lectures, guided independent study, and an in-person field weekend.

-Taught by MNHC Naturalist Christine Morris, this class:
+Taught by MNHC Naturalist Christine Morris, this class includes:

-- meets once per week for 12 weeks
+- a live Zoom or recorded class once per week for 12 weeks

-- includes in-person weekend field experience in and around Missoula on September 19 & 20 (COVID-19 conditions permitting)
+- in-person weekend field experience in Missoula on September 24-25

-- includes an online classroom platform to receive guidance from the instructor throughout the course
+- an online classroom platform to engage with instructors and fellow students throughout the course

 We’ll cover a wide breadth of topics with the goal of giving you a foundation of naturalist skills and knowledge on which you can build.
 Learn how to identify butterflies by family, insects by order, birds, mammal skulls and tracks, and more.
 From landscape processes to lichen we will look at specific details and how each part contributes to the greater ecology.

-Knowledgeable guest instructors include Missoula College instructor and botanist Greg Peters, MNHC teaching naturalist and artist Jenah Mead, MNHC communications coordinator Allison De Jong, fuels technician Geoff Farinholt with the U.S. Forest Service, and conservation director Luke Lamar with Swan Valley Connections.
+Knowledgeable guest instructors include Missoula College instructor and botanist Greg Peters, botanist and author Peter Lesica, MNHC communications coordinator Allison De Jong, U.S. Forest Service fuels technician Geoff Farinholt, MNHC teaching naturalist Jenah Mead, and Philip L. Wright Zoological Museum Curator Angela Hornsby.

 View the course syllabus (some elements may be subject to change).